 Arulselvan, Palanisamy et al. “Role of Antioxidants and Natural Products in Inflammation.”
 Oxidative medicine and cellular longevity vol. 2016 (2016): 5276130. doi:10.1155/2016/5276130

 Hannibal, Kara E, and Mark D Bishop.
 “Chronic stress, cortisol dysfunction, and pain: a psychoneuroendocrine rationale for stress management in pain rehabilitation.”
 Physical therapy vol. 94,12 (2014): 1816-25. doi:10.2522/ptj.20130597

 Pahwa R, Goyal A, Bansal P, et al. Chronic Inflammation.
 [Updated 2021 Sep 28].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: www.ncbi.nlm.nih.gov/books/NBK493173/

-The information herein on "How Chiropractic Affects Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How Chiropractic Affects Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.